 Although local trains are also available from Tokyo to Nikko, you need to spend at least 3-4 hours on the train, which is definitely too long for a day trip.
 Moreover, local trains could get quite crowded especially during summer holiday season.
 Taking Shinkansen or the limited express we introduced above will help you save time while enjoying a comfortable train ride at a reserved seat with less crowds!

-If you are an international tourist the cheapest option to go with is the option Tobu railway offers: the Nikko All Area Pass or the Nikko World Heritage Area Pass.
+If you are an international traveller the cheapest option to go with is the option Tobu railway offers: the Nikko All Area Pass or the Nikko World Heritage Area Pass.
 These pass includes a roundtrip from Asakusa Station in Tokyo and unlimited bus and train rides in a designated area in/surrounding Nikko.
-The passes are valid for 4 and 2 consecutive days and can be purchased at the Tourist Information Center at Asakusa Station, or the Tobu Tourist Information Center or Tobu Top Tours travel agency at Ikebukuro Station.
+The passes are valid for 4 and 2 consecutive days and can be purchased at the Tourist Information Center at Asakusa Station, or the Tobu Tourist Information Center or Tobu Top Tours travel agency at Ikebukuro Station or online (you’ll still need to pick-up your ticket in Asakusa).

 Best tourist attractions that you can’t miss in Nikko